microsoft/RecursiveExtractor/README.md

 }
 catch(OverflowException)
 {
-    // This means you have passed in a Quine or Zip Bomb }
+    // This means Recursive Extractor has detected a Quine or Zip Bomb }
 ```